iangorse/itemizer-vibe/README.md

+# ⚡️ This entire application was vibe coded.

 # Itemizer-Vibe

-## Description

-Itemizer-Vibe is a barcode-based inventory management application built with React and Vite.
-It allows you to book items in and out of inventory by scanning their barcodes using your device's camera or by manual entry.
-The app supports FIFO booking out, product lookup with expiry tracking, persistent storage, and a mobile-friendly interface.
+Itemizer-Vibe is a modern inventory management web application designed for fast barcode-based booking in and out of items.
+It is optimized for mobile and desktop, supports product lookup, expiry tracking, and uses IndexedDB for persistent storage.
+The UI is built with React and Tailwind CSS for a beautiful, responsive experience.

 ## Features
-- Book items in and out by scanning or entering barcodes
+- **Barcode Booking:** Quickly book items in and out by scanning or entering barcodes.
-- FIFO booking out (first-in, first-out)
+- **Inventory List:** View all booked-in items, sorted by expiry or FIFO.
-- Product lookup: assign names and expiry dates to barcodes
+- **Product Lookup:** Assign names and expiry dates to barcodes, with auto-fill from Open Food Facts.
-- Lookup unknown barcodes via Open Food Facts API
-- Inventory summary and item count
-- Manual item removal and editing
-- Mobile camera barcode scanning (ZXing and html5-qrcode supported)
-- Control codes to switch between booking in/out
-- Confirmation dialogs for destructive actions
-- Responsive, mobile-optimized UI
+- **Expiry Tracking:** See days remaining for each item.
+- **Mobile Camera Support:** Scan barcodes using your device camera.
-- Data stored in browser localStorage
+- **Persistent Storage:** All data is saved locally in your browser (IndexedDB).
+- **Manual Edit/Remove:** Edit product info or remove items from inventory.
+- **Modern UI:** Responsive, mobile-first design using Tailwind CSS.

 ## How to Use

-1. **Booking In/Out**
+### 1. Booking In Items
-	- Use the main page to scan or enter a barcode.
+- Go to the main page.
-	- Select "Booking In" or "Booking Out" mode (tap the mode banner to switch).
-	- Scan a barcode with your camera (tap the scan button) or enter manually.
+- Scan a barcode using your camera or enter it manually.
-	- Booking In adds the item to inventory; Booking Out removes the oldest matching item.
-	- If you try to book out an item that does not exist, an error message and sound will play.

-2. **Product Lookup**
+- The item is added to your inventory.

+### 2. Booking Out Items
+- Scan or enter the barcode of the item to book it out.
+- The oldest matching item (FIFO) is removed from inventory.

+### 3. Product Lookup
-	- Go to the Product Lookup page to assign a name and expiry date to a barcode.
+- Go to the Product Lookup page.
-	- Fill in the barcode, name, and expiry date, then submit.
+- Enter a barcode, name, and expiry date to assign info to a product.
-	- After assigning, you will be redirected to the main page.
-	- You can edit or delete lookup entries from the list.

-3. **Inventory Summary**
-	- View all items currently booked in, with names, barcodes, and days remaining until expiry.
-	- Remove items manually if needed.

-4. **Barcode Scanning**
+- Use the lookup button to auto-fill product info from Open Food Facts.

+### 4. Inventory Summary
+- Click "Show Inventory Summary" to see a table of all products, counts, and quick actions for lookup and editing.

+### 5. Mobile Camera Scanning
-	- Tap the scan button to open the camera scanner.
+- Tap the scan button to use your device camera for barcode input.
 - Grant camera permissions if prompted.
-	- Hold the barcode steady in front of the camera; scanning is automatic.

-5. **Control Codes**
-	- Enter "Book In" or "Book Out" in the barcode field to switch modes quickly.
+### 6. Editing & Removing
+- Use the edit and delete buttons in Product Lookup and Inventory to update or remove items.

-## Setup & Development
+## Installation & Setup

-1. Install dependencies:
+1. **Install dependencies:**
 	```sh
 	npm install
 	```
-2. Start the development server:
+2. **Start the development server:**
 	```sh
 	npm run dev
 	```
-3. Open your browser to the local server URL (default: http://localhost:5173)
+3. **Open in browser:**
+	Visit [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).

+## Technologies Used
+- React
+- Vite
+- Tailwind CSS
+- IndexedDB (via idb)
+- Open Food Facts API

 ## Notes
-- All data is stored locally in your browser and will persist between sessions.
+- All data is stored locally in your browser.
+No cloud or server required.
+- Works best in Chrome, Firefox, or Safari with camera access enabled.

+## License
+MIT
 - For best results, use Chrome, Firefox, or Safari and allow camera access.
 - Mobile browsers are fully supported.